vipulnaik/diet-exercise-health/profile-information/health-profile.md

 * I have two meals a day on a typical day.
 My first meal is generally after my morning exercise (with a suitable waiting period in between where feasible) and my second meal is in the evening.
-There is no planned-for difference between the meals: both meals are of approximately similar size and use the same foods in a similar mix.
+The only planned-for differences between the meals are as follows:

+  * I try to take all my supplements with the first meal.

+  * I try to take sauerkraut only with the first meal (the goal is to limit it to one meal, and doing it on the first meal is easier).
+For the second meal, I might occasionally do something with overlaps with sauerkraut, such as red chutney (also sore-throat-inducing) or vegan probiotic yogurt (overlaps on the probiotic front).

 ## Supplements